1973 oil crisis: Arab-Israeli conflict

-American production decline
+American oil production decline

 By 1969, American domestic production of oil was peaking and could not keep pace with increasing demand from vehicles.
-The U.S. was importing 350 e6oilbbl per year by the late 1950s, mostly from Venezuela and Canada.
+The US was importing 350 e6oilbbl per year by the late 1950s, mostly from Venezuela and Canada.
 Because of transportation costs and tariffs, it never purchased much oil from the Middle East.
 In 1973, US production had declined to 16% of global output.

 Eisenhower imposed quotas on foreign oil that would stay in place between 1959 and 1973.

 Critics called it the "drain America first" policy.
 Some scholars believe the policy contributed to the decline of domestic US oil production in the early 1970s.

 The cheapness of oil compared with coal led to the decline of the coal industry.
 In 1951, 51% of the United States' energy came from coal, and by 1973, only 19% of American industry was coal-based.
+The decline in domestic oil production, combined with the country's increasing reliance on oil as a source of power, made the US economy vulnerable to a foreign oil embargo.

-When Richard Nixon became president in 1969, he assigned George Shultz to head a committee to review the Eisenhower-era quota program.
-Shultz's committee recommended that the quotas be abolished and replaced with tariffs but Nixon decided to keep the quotas due to vigorous political opposition.
-Nixon imposed a price ceiling on oil in 1971 as demand for oil was increasing and production was declining, which increased dependence on foreign oil imports as consumption was bolstered by low prices.
+When Richard Nixon became US president in 1969, he assigned George Shultz to head a committee to review the Eisenhower-era quota program.
+Shultz's committee recommended that the quotas be abolished and replaced with tariffs, but Nixon decided to keep the quotas due to vigorous political opposition.

+Nixon imposed a price ceiling on oil in August 1971 as demand for oil was increasing and production was declining, which increased dependence on oil imports as consumption was bolstered by low prices.

 In 1973, Nixon announced the end of the quota system.
 Between 1970 and 1973 US imports of crude oil had nearly doubled, reaching 6.2 million barrels per day in 1973.
 Until 1973, an abundance of oil supply had kept the market price of oil lower than the posted price.

-In 1970, American oil production peaked and the United States began to import more and more oil as oil imports rose by 52% between 1969 and 1972.
+In 1970, American oil production peaked and the United States began to import more oil.
+Oil imports rose by 52% between 1969 and 1972.
 By 1972, 83% of the American oil imports came from the Middle East.
-Throughout the 1960s, the price for a barrel of oil remained at $1.80, meaning that with the effects of inflation considered the price of oil in real terms got progressively lower and lower throughout the decade with Americans paying less for oil in 1969 than they had in 1959.
+Throughout the 1960s, the price for a barrel of oil remained at $1.80, meaning that with the effects of inflation considered the price of oil in real terms got progressively lower throughout the decade, with Americans paying less for oil in 1969 than they had in 1959.
 Even after a price for a barrel of oil rose to $2.00 in 1971, adjusted for inflation, people in the Western nations were paying less for oil in 1971 than they had in 1958.
 The extremely low price of oil served as the basis for the "long summer" of prosperity and mass affluence that began in 1945.